•Size: 60" x 48"

 •To order, contact John at email@example.com

-"Sets up anywhere, for aerial artists of all kinds, certainly the fastest to setup, lightest, most compact, and stable portaledge ever designed.
-A breakthrough game changer."
+"Sets up anywhere, for aerial artists of all kinds, certainly the fastest to setup, lightest, most compact, and stable portaledge ever designed"

 The Octapod is a climbing Ninja's ledge.
 It sets up in a minute, and packs into a daypack.
 Very light.
 Don't expect luxurious bedding accomodations for this single-point suspended, super quick deploy, daypackable, sub-5 kg two-person four-season hanging tent--it is designed for one, or two, people to be able to do two things: